Another atmospheric river is headed for California. What's behind these damaging storms?

 What are atmospheric rivers?

-They are an important part of the world's ocean water cycle, often contributing to water supplies – but can also bring destruction, according to NOAA.
+They are an important part of the world's ocean water cycle, often contributing to water supplies, NOAA points out.
+Yet they can also bring destruction.

 How destructive are they?